JMBenson01/rovella/README.md

 - Wraps Platform events
 - Wrappers are thin with minimal overhead (or at least planned minimal overhead)

+### Planned

+- New features will have optional usage
+- A simplified frontend api
+- Multithreading API with SIMD, OMP, GPGPU and standard threading support
+- Some rendering helper methods/functions (similar to glfw)
+- A renderer (this is long term)
+- An input manager

 ## Platforms:

 - Windows (Full Support - Not well tested)